Traumatic Brain Injury (TBI): Causes, Symptoms, and Treatment

 It is also important to inform healthcare professionals of any previous head injuries, as individuals who have had a TBI are at higher risk for future injuries and may require additional monitoring and preventative measures.

-- What are the 4 types of traumatic brain injuries?
+1. What are the psychological effects of traumatic brain injury?

-- What are examples of traumatic brain injuries?
+2. What are the long-term effects of traumatic brain injury in adults?